Frequently Asked Questions

 At GSL Strongsville we offer two levels of service.
-In Option One a resident may administer their own medication, which they keep in their apartment.
+Option one is complete medication independence, in which the resident maintains complete independence in ordering and taking all medications.
 Option two offers medication administration by a licensed nurse.

-What sets GSL Strongsville apart from other providers?
+What sets Generations Senior Living of Strongsville apart from other providers?

 At GSL Strongsville we strive for excellence, in all we do for our families and residents.
 Our community has been 100% Deficiency Free for six consecutive years (2011-2016).
 The Ohio Department of Health surveys every licensed Assisted Living community by investigating quality of care provided to its residents.
 We are proud to announce we received the highest rating that is awarded.

 At Generations Senior Living of Strongsville, we consider our residents family.
 To ensure satisfaction a Resident Satisfaction survey take place every other year by the Ohio Department on Aging.
 The recent survey was conducted by trained interviewers, who met face-to-face with our residents.
 Resident rated their satisfaction with their facility’s environment, activities, staff members, laundry, meals and dining, as well as general satisfaction.
 GSL Strongsville, satisfaction survey rating was 95.1% which was higher than the statewide average.
+Learn more about our awards and distinctions.
 [Back to Top]